Ganome/BCS/README.md

 ### Access Policies

-The only machines on the internal network that are exposed to the public Internet are the Jump-Box and the Load-Balancer.
-Both are protected by the Azure Network Security Group `NSG`
+The only machines on the internal network that are exposed to the public Internet are the Jump-Box `port 22`, Load-Balancer `port 80`, and Elk instance `port 5601`
+All are protected by the Azure Network Security Group `NSG`, allowing only [MYIP] access.

-Only the JumpBox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: [MYIP]
+SSH Connections from the internet are only allowed into the Jump-Box machine.
+Access to this machine is only allowed from the following IP addresses: [MYIP].

-Machines within the network can only be accessed by the  Ansible Container from within the JumpBox VM.
+Machines within the network can only be accessed by the  Ansible Container from within the Jump-Box VM.
 - The ELK machine, or Kibana GUI can only be accessed by [MYIP] and VM's on the Virtual Network's 10.0.0.0/24 and 10.1.0.0/24

 A summary of the access policies in place can be found in the table below.